The Great Pyrenees has a long and noble lineage as historically they were favored by rich families for their companionship and patience.

 6. He Is Naturally VERY Stubborn and Independent

 Because of the nature of their work, most sheepdogs are aloof and independent.
-A great example is the Italian Sheepdog.

-Due to the naturally independent nature of Great Pyrenees dogs, their breed standard describers them as stubborn and unwilling to work.
+Due to the naturally independent nature of Great Pyrenees dogs, their breed standard describes them as stubborn and unwilling to work.
 Due to their natural intelligence and independence, they were mistakenly thought to be stubborn

 Great Pyrenees would not need to take commands from an owner while protecting their flocks, and this carries through into the modern breed too.
 However, with the right incentives, they can be a highly-motivated breed.

-Not a great choice of dog for an inexperienced trainer, instead they are better suited to an owner who has experience training independent-natured dogs,\ and knows how-to make training fun for both parties.
+Not a great choice of dog for an inexperienced trainer, instead they are better suited to an owner who has experience training independent-natured dogs, and knows how-to make training fun for both parties.

 Great Pyrenees are very intelligent dogs who can pick up basic commands very fast (if they are in the mood to).